 And I wanted to do it on my terms without getting sucked into the social media vortex.
 So for me – semi-automating Twitter via bulk upload and scheduling has worked.

 I don’t think it’ll work for everyone.
 And I know that it won’t work for every network.
-Pinterest was a total fail.
+Pinterest was a total failure.
 LinkedIn is its own thing.
 And Facebook…well, I’m just not a fan of Facebook at all.

 Twitter has worked for Tailored Audiences, and I think I’ll be doing this strategy for the next few years, though I’ll try to do more check-ins to engage with my actual followers.